 Now, as soon as the screen introduced C Jamm’s name the females in the audience went wild!
 They started pushing each other, jumping on seats just to get a small chance to touch the rapper.
 Bill Stax and C Jamm rocked the stage while I heard girls screaming, “Daddy!”
 His blonde dreads fit his vibe as he sang “Know”, ‘nuff said.

 Then like a boss, Swings, the leader of Just Music, strolled out amongst the crowd and blew things up with “Bulldozer.”
 He is self-confident and poised as he offers the ladies a ballad to show his love.
 The females were swooning; and rightfully so!
 Swings has unmatched class and style.

-The finale then kicked off when the whole Just Music crew took stage to perform their collaborated tracks, such as “Carnival Gang,” “Rain Shower,” “Too Real,” and “Sushi.”
-These tracks are an eclectic mix of each of the artist’s talents and strength melted into a musical vibe that any hip hop aficionado can enjoy.
+The finale then kicked off when the whole Just Music crew took the stage to perform their collaborated tracks, such as “Carnival Gang,” “Rain Shower,” “Too Real,” and “Sushi.”
+These tracks are an eclectic mix of each of the artist’s talents and strengths melted into a musical vibe that any hip-hop aficionado can enjoy.